 Clinical trials for cancer in San Antonio

-The Methodist Healthcare Cancer Network is one of the leading cancer research programs in Texas and has provided advancements in cancer treatments.
+The Methodist Healthcare Cancer Network is one of the leading cancer research programs in Texas providing advancements in cancer treatments.
 We bring the latest cancer treatments to San Antonio by participating in cancer care research trials and studies.
 Clinical trials provide patients with either the best treatment currently available or a new and possibly more effective therapy.

 For more information about our cancer clinical trials, please call askSARAH at (210) 507-0941.